-- 2.5.1 Within 5 months after the end of each disclosure year, every EDB must- - (1) Complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a; - (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Embedded Networks set out in Schedule 9d;
+- 2.5.1 Except as provided under clause 2.5.1A, \widehigh within 5 months after the end of each disclosure year, every EDB must- - (1) Complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB for the disclosure years provided for in the following reports- - (a) the Asset Register set out in Schedule 9a;

-- (e) the Report on Network Demand set out in Schedule 9e; - (f) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports. - 2.5.2 If an EDB has sub-networks, within 5 months after the end of each disclosure year, an EDB must- - (1) complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB in relation to each sub-network for the disclosure years provided for in the following reports- - (a) the Assets Register set out in Schedule 9a; - (b) the Report on Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Network Demand set out in Schedule 9e; - (e) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports.
+- (b) the Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Embedded Networks set out in Schedule 9d; - (e) the Report on Network Demand set out in Schedule 9e; - (f) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports. - 2.5.1A EDBs are not required to complete and publicly disclose the following information within 5 months after the end of disclosure year 2023: - (1) information regarding 'overhead circuit requiring vegetation management' (applying the definition in Schedule 16) as part of the Report on Overhead Lines and Underground Cables set out in Schedule 9c: -and - (2) item 10(vi) (notice of planned interruptions) and item 10(vii) notice of unplanned interruptions) as part of the Report on Network Reliability set out in Schedule 10. - 2.5.2 Except as provided under clause 2.5.2A, lif an EDB has sub-networks, within 5 months after the end of each disclosure year, an-the EDB must- - (1) complete each of the following reports by inserting all information relating to the electricity distribution services supplied by the EDB in relation to each sub-network for the disclosure years provided for in the following reports- - (a) the Assets Register set out in Schedule 9a; - (b) the Report on Asset Age Profile set out in Schedule 9b; - (c) the Report on Overhead Lines and Underground Cables set out in Schedule 9c; - (d) the Report on Network Demand set out in Schedule 9e; - (e) the Report on Network Reliability set out in Schedule 10; and - (2) publicly disclose each of these reports.